google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-sw.md

 [`importScripts()`](https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope/importScripts)
 with the path to the corresponding JavaScript file (either hosted on the CDN, or via a local URL).
-In either case, an important restriction applies: the implicit calls to `importScripts()` can only happen inside of a service worker's `install` handler, *or* during the synchronous, [initial execution](https://stackoverflow.com/questions/38835273) of the service worker script.
+In either case, an important restriction applies: the implicit calls to `importScripts()` can only happen inside of a service worker's `install` handler *or* during the synchronous, [initial execution](https://stackoverflow.com/questions/38835273) of the service worker script.

 In order to avoid violating this restriction, a best practice is to reference the various